solarkennedy/sensu-training/intermediate/lectures/Installing and Using the Sensu-cli/README.md

 it was an emergency and you needed to silence them all.
 You could use on of my other favorite tools, `xargs`:

-    sensu-cli client list -f json | jq -r .[].name | xargs -v -n1 --no-run-if-empty sensu-cli slience
+    sensu-cli client list -f json | jq -r .[].name | xargs --verbose -n1 --no-run-if-empty sensu-cli silence

 So here we are taking every sensu client, and xargs will turn that and execute the sensu-cli silence command.
 The n1 indicates that we want xargs to execute one sensu-cli command per argument.
-I like the -v verbose flag so it will print out exactly what xargs is running.
+I like the --verbose flag so it will print out exactly what xargs is running.
 Let's see what happens...

 Of course with this you could easily just use `grep` and filter only the clients